Ideas to Market Your Café During Covid

 Adapting Your Café Marketing Strategy

 Now, as we enter this new phase of the COVID-19 pandemic, cafes and restaurants are once again having to figure out how to navigate a new normal.
 Marketing is different.
 Social media strategies have evolved.
 Getting customers to order and come through the door is a whole different ballgame.
-In this article, we look at some important café marketing ideas and tips for coping with a pandemic and post-pandemic environment.
-It really is about enabling your café to adapt and consequently roll with the changes that are now a reality.
+In this article, we look at some important café marketing ideas and tips such as customer loyalty ideas and more, for coping with a pandemic and post-pandemic environment.
+It really is about enabling your café to adapt and consequently roll with the changes that are now a

 10 Café Marketing Ideas For Your Business During Covid